 “I love it here”, Arianna explained, “I’d never leave.
 My family say I’m crazy for staying, but this is my home.
 I love it”.
 And I could see why she loved it.
 It’s one of the those cities that demands respect and admiration – it’s been beaten into submission and wounded to a degree that might even be fatal, yet it continues, against all the odds, to retain its undeniably rich soul and compelling character.
 The buildings situated downtown rank among the very best in America; its history is world famous; and its inhabitants are refreshingly grounded and extraordinarily optimistic.
 It was clear that it wasn’t just nostalgia and inertia that had kept Arianna in “The 313”.

 We carried on chatting as she took a seat at my table – either her shift was coming to a close or the city’s laid-back feel had permeated even this very ‘uptown’ establishment.
 I asked her whether she felt safe just walking round the city and using public transport – two simple everyday things that were still reducing me to nerves.
-“Yes”, she said, “I feel very safe in downtown, midtown, greektown and all those places, but there’s a lot of districts that I’m not free to go to”.
+“Yes”, she said, “I feel very safe in downtown, midtown, greektown and all those places, but there’s a lot of districts I can’t go to”.

-My conversation with Arianna prompted me to think about the relationship between freedom and the state from a different perspective – it stood entirely at odds with the way I’d been considering the nature of freedom in Detroit prior to my trip there.
+Our conversation prompted me to think about the relationship between freedom and the state from a different perspective.
 I’d originally travelled to The D in search of what you might call unlimited freedom – a total absence of any coercion and interference.
 I’d surmised that if laws were the primary constraints on freedom then being in a ‘lawless’ area would maximise my liberty, irrespective of the consequences.

 Before travelling to Michigan, I’d done some research about its largest city in an effort to find first-hand accounts from residents about what it was like in the lawless “Red Zone” neighbourhoods that sat to the north of the central business district.
 After a few fruitless Google searches I fortuitously ended up on Reddit, captivated by a thread entitled: “How dangerous is Detroit?”.